'n Paar vrae oor sy nuwe album

 Matthew van der Want is terug met sy nuwe album terrorlove ná ’n rukkie se stilte.
 Dié album word die 22ste Julie vrygestel.
-Klyntji het met hom hieroor gepraat, oor sy skryfproses en waar hy op die oomblik is.
+Ons het met hom oor sy skryfproses en waar hy op die oomblik is gepraat.

 The whole thing has taken about two years from writing the first song in June 2014 to its release in July 2016.
 It’s the first album I’ve done that I have deliberately and self-consciously focused around a theme, as opposed to just recording the last ten songs I’ve written, as was the case with my other albums.
 Once the theme and ideas that I wanted to communicate with the album were in place, the songs came quickly, without the struggles that characterised my songwriting previously.
 I then spent a long time and lots of energy on recording the songs.
 In fact, the recording took well over a year of pretty much daily work on it.